rusty-ferris-club/backpack/README.md

 $ bp new rust-starter
 ```

 Which will resolve to the correct location.
-Note: aliases will automatically resolve custom Git vendors (see below for what these are).
+Note: projects will automatically resolve custom Git vendors (see below for what these are).

 ### :label:	 Configuring custom Git vendors